rcmdnk/ec2/README.md

     $ ec2 new_template

-During the command, select the template name what you want to update and select new AMI created above.
+During the command, select the template name that you want to update and select a new AMI created above.

 If old AMI is not necessary, remove it:

     $ ec2 rm_image

-This command also remove the associated snapshot, too.
+This command also removes the associated snapshot.

 Note: `new_image` create a new version of the template.
 If you do not have any templates, make it with the Web interface or aws cli command directly.